Dan Wakefield

+His novel Starting Over (1973), was made into feature film, Starting Over (1979).

 Wakefield created the NBC prime time television series James at 15 (1977–78) and was story editor of the series (1977).

 His other notable works include Island in the City: The World of Spanish Harlem (1959), a pioneering journalistic account of a Puerto Rican neighborhood in New York, and the memoir New York in the Fifties (2001), produced as a documentary film by Betsy Blankenbaker.
 His memoir, Returning: A Spiritual Journey (1988), was called by Bill Moyers "one of the most important memoirs of the spirit I have ever read".
 He edited and wrote the Introduction to Kurt Vonnegut Letters (2012).
 Wakefield received The Bernard DeVoto Fellowship at The Bread Loaf Writer Conference in 1958, a Nieman Fellowship in Journalism (1963–64) and a Rockefeller Grant in Writing, 1968.

 Early life and education

 Dan Wakefield was born in Indianapolis, Indiana, where his family lived in the Broad Ripple neighborhood.

 Wakefield went to Public School #80 and Shortridge High School, where he began his writing career as a sports columnist for the school newspaper, The Shortridge Daily Echo, and was the school's sports correspondent for The Indianapolis Star.
 He later became friends with fellow author Kurt Vonnegut, who attended Shortridge High School and worked on the same school paper 10 years before Wakefield.
 He worked summers during college in The Star sports department and as a general assignment reporter for The Grand Rapids Press.

 Wakefield left Indianapolis in 1952 for New York City, where he graduated from Columbia College, with a B.A. with Honors in English, after having studied with the literary critics Mark Van Doren and Lionel Trilling, as well as the sociologist C. Wright Mills.